Home | Study Links | Rhymes |

 intervals of 6

-entirely of non-prime numbers became apparent, with numbers bouncing from 3 to 9 to 15- etc. at
+with numbers bouncing from prime #3 to 9 to 15 etc. at regular intervals of 6.

-tube, high-speed camera, movie filmstrip, and a railroad track. (vertical spacing's for easier viewing)
+(vertical spacing's added for easier viewing)

 3-frequency